 Just about every gym-goer has heard someone claim that results are determined 90% by diet and 10% by exercise.

-While the exact proportion that diet and training contribute to progress/results is yet to be elucidated, it’s safe to say that diet plays the major role in the grand scheme.
+While the exact proportion that diet and training contribute to progress is yet to be clearly shown, it’s safe to say that diet plays a major role in the grand scheme.

-More often than not, people seem to carelessly throw the word healthy around when it comes to food/diet, but the reality is that what is healthy for one individual may or may not be healthy for another.
+More often than not, people seem to carelessly throw the word healthy around when it comes to food and diet, but the reality is that what’s healthy for one individual may not be healthy for another.

-In a strict Darwinian/biological sense, for something to be healthy it will serve simply to increase the survivability/fitness of that organism.
+In a strictly biological sense, for something to be healthy, it will serve to increase the survivability and fitness of that organism.

-Therefore, a “healthy” food is simply nourishment that enhances longevity.
+Therefore, “healthy” food is simply nourishment that enhances longevity.

-Well the good news is that everything you’ve ever known about “traditional” bodybuilding diets and “super-clean” eating is pretty much dogmatic nonsense.
+Well, the good news is that everything you’ve ever known about “traditional” bodybuilding diets and “super-clean” eating is pretty much nonsense.

-Statistically speaking, diets that present harsh stipulations and/or greatly restrict specific nutrients fail in the long-term due to their impractical demands and lack of balance.
+Statistically speaking, diets that present harsh rules or greatly restrict specific nutrients fail in the long-term due to their unreasonable demands and lack of balance.

 On the contrary, “flexible” diets have a much higher adherence rate in the long run.

-If you’re wondering what exactly a “traditional” bodybuilding is, it’s generally something along the lines of this:
+If you’re wondering what exactly “traditional” bodybuilding is, it’s generally something along the lines of this:

-- Meal 3 (Post-Workout)— Whey protein mixed with simple-carb solution
+- Meal 3 (Post-Workout): Whey protein mixed with a simple-carb solution

 While this meal plan may appear to be “super-clean” and healthy, the reality is that it actually lacks in many areas.